microsoft/AspNetCore-React-WebApp/README.md

   - Target frameworks in csproj files have been changed from 2.2 to 3.1.
   - All unncessary packages have been removed
   - Relevant packages have been updated to their latest versions
+    - Entity Framework Packages have been changed to 3.1.4
+    - NSwag has been updated to 13.5.0
+    - NSwag.MSBuild has been updated 13.5.0
+    - Target frameworks and runtimes have been changed in nswag.json to support ASP .NET Core 3.1
 - Code has been changed to follow guidelines for ASP .NET Core 3.1 found in the [documentation.](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-3.1&tabs=visual-studio)
   - Changes to Startup
     - ``` .AddMvc() ``` has been deprecated in ASP .NET Core 3.1 and replaced with ``` .AddControllers() ```